c3lang/c3-web/src/content/docs/Language Common/optionals-advanced.md

     // Unwrap the result from reliable_result1 and reliable_result2
     if (try reliable_result1 && try reliable_result2 && 5 > 2)
     {
-        // `reliable_result1` is can be used as a normal variable here io::printfn("reliable_result1: %s", reliable_result1);
+        // `reliable_result1` can be used as a normal variable here. io::printfn("reliable_result1: %s", reliable_result1);

-        // `reliable_result2` is can be used as a normal variable here io::printfn("reliable_result2: %s", reliable_result2);
+        // `reliable_result2` can be used as a normal variable here. io::printfn("reliable_result2: %s", reliable_result2);
     }